 Continuing Education for Professional Engineers

-To renew their state licenses, professional engineers must complete a specified number of professional development hours (PDHs), which varies state to state, through continuing education courses.
-The required activities are designed to help to keep engineers aware of the latest advancements in their field, cover topics related to proper ethics, and help them become better able to provide safe, effective engineering services for their clients and the public at large.
-In this article, we’ll take a look at which classes and activities to pursue, and which not to pursue, in order to acquire the professional development hours you need.
+To renew their state licenses, professional engineers must complete a specified number of professional development hours (PDHs), which vary from state to state, through continuing education courses.
+The required activities are designed to help keep engineers aware of the latest advancements in their field, cover topics related to proper ethics and help them become better able to provide safe, effective engineering services for their clients and the public at large.
+In this article, we’ll take a look at which classes and activities to pursue, and which not to pursue, when you’re thinking about continuing education for professional engineers.

 How to Get Professional Development Hours

-Professional engineers (PEs) have lots of options when it comes to taking online continuing education courses to fulfill their PDHs.
-The key is that the courses and activities have to provide the PE with new information, training, and skills to enhance their ability to properly do their jobs.
+There are many options when it comes to taking online PDH courses for engineers.
+The key is that the courses and activities have to provide the professional engineer (PE) with new information, training, and skills to enhance their ability to do their jobs properly.
 These options can include:

 • Taking college courses online